 About a quarter of our income is expended on the day-to-day running costs of the Society.
-The remainder, in a normal year, is spent on our continuing commitments: the Dore Show, maintaining the war memorial, the Christmas trees and lights, the Lantern Parade, the Party on the Green, funding the Dragon Hunt and other Heritage, Doreways and Archives Group events, contributions to the Dore Festival and the Dore Primary School Fun Run, donations to various charities and voluntary groups, and producing Dore to Door.
-In 2023 we continued to support the More in Dore campaign to renovate equipment in the Recreation Ground children's play area, the refurbishment of Christ Church Dore and our expanded archive and heritage activities.
-We have also been active participants in the ongoing regeneration of Haythornthwaite Wood.
+The remainder, in a normal year, is spent on our continuing commitments: the Dore Show, maintaining the war memorial, the Christmas trees and lights, the Lantern Parade, the Party on the Green, funding the Dragon Hunt and other Heritage, Doreways and Archives Group events, contributions to the Dore Festival and Fun Run, donations to various charities and voluntary groups, and producing Dore to Door.
+In 2024 we continued to support the More in Dore campaign to renovate equipment in the Recreation Ground children's play area, the refurbishment of Christ Church Dore and our expanded archive and heritage activities.
+We have also been active participants in the ongoing regeneration of Haythornthwaite Wood which commemorates the decisive work of the Haythornthwaites in protecting the countryside around Dore and the National Park.

 Dore to Door is the Society's guarterly community magazine and is distributed by volunteers (to whom we are very grateful) free to every household in Dore.
 Any surplus from the advertising revenue generated by Dore to Door is allocated to our reserves.
-In 2023 our editor of 12 years, John Eastwood, has pared down his involvement in the magazine with a view towards retiring.
-The role of editor has been split and Keith Shaw has taken up the challenge of collating all the articles together whilst John does the layout.
+The role of editor continues to be split between Keith Shaw who has taken over the role of editor, collating all the articles together, whilst John Eastwood does the layout.
 The DVS would like to thank both John and Keith for their tireless efforts in producing an outstanding community magazine.

 The Society organises the Dore Show through its sub-committee and supports the work of the Doreways group by funding its activities.
 More in Dore is another sub-committee with the specific purpose of raising funds to improve the facilities on the recreation ground (the Rec).
-Other Dore Village Society events include Party on the Rec, Wyvern Walkers and the annual Wassail Walk.
+This year has seen the addition of a slide to the playground.
+Other Dore Village Society events include Party on the Green, Wyvern Walkers and the annual Wassail Walk.

-Structure, Governance and Management

 All DVS events ran smoothly this year.
-We hosted a coronation party on the village green for 100 primary school children who each received a named commemorative bookmark.
-We also had the Dore Show, Party on the Green, and the Lantern Parade.
-We are very grateful to Andy Pack and the Dore Show sub-committee for an excellent show, and Caroline Davies and David Haves for all their hard work in putting together the lantern parade and Tina Havenhand and her team for sourcing and installing the Christmas trees and lights.

-The Society has continued its work as a Neighbourhood Forum with the Dore Neighbourhood Plan now fully adopted.
-The Green Infrastructure Strategy Team (GIST) is busy finalising their report.
+There was the Dore Show, Party on the Green, and the Lantern Parade.
+Other events supported by the DVS, but not run by them included the Dragon Hunt for St George's Day and various Dore festival events.
+We are very grateful to the Dore Show sub-committee for an excellent show, and Caroline Davies and David Haves for all their hard work in putting together the Lantern Parade and Party on the Green and Tina Havenhand and her team for sourcing and installing the Christmas trees and lights diferced constant is The Society has continued its work as a Neighbourhood Forum with the Dore Neighbourhood Plan now fully adopted, although there is ongoing work to ensure its continuing relevence.
+The Green Infrastructure Strategy Team (GIST) had nearly completed producing their report by the year-end.
 The Society reviews every planning application arising in Dore and trustees make recommendations to the Executive Committee as to which applications require comment to be submitted to the City Council's planners.

-A nower of soophitment of new Toustees is vested in the Executive Committee so that new h
+and with